Lionheart (video game): Development

 According to Kloibhofer and Nieborg, Erik Simon had the idea for Lionheart and also "edited and designed practically the entire game".
-As they recall, "Eric really pushed our talent in a positive way and the level of quality compared to our first game ‘Ghost Battle’ was almost unreal when you put them side by side".
-In a 2002 interview, Erik Simon described the development process as "one of these rare projects where everything just came together perfectly", saying, "I am still grateful that I had the opportunity to work on Lionheart with Erwin Kloibhofer as main programmer and Henk Nieborg, the best pixel artist I have ever met.
-Together with Michael Bittner, who contributed some impressive routines – such as the zoom routines of the intro and the 3D scrolling – and Matthias Steinwachs who was responsible for the unbelievable soundtrack.
+As they recall, "Eric really pushed our talent in a positive way and the level of quality compared to our first game 'Ghost Battle' was almost unreal when you put them side by side".
+In a 2002 interview, Erik Simon described the development process as "one of these rare projects where everything just came together perfectly", saying that he was grateful to work on Lionheart.
+Erwin Kloibhofer was the main programmer, while Henk Nieborg was the visual artist during the development.
+Michael Bittner was responsible for intro and the 3D scrolling, while Matthias Steinwachs scored the soundtrack.
 Jurie Horneman wrote the story and also provided ideas for the game and Dieter Rottermund was in charge of the cover illustration.
 In the March 1993 issue of Play Time, Kloibhofer and Nieborg mention that also helpful were Matthias Mörstedt, "the master of sound routines", as well as Wolfgang Breyha and Reinhardt Franz, "without whom the program would not run on 1 MB machines".

-According to Simon, the game's parallax scrolling didn't require any demo-style programming, "Erwin and Michael were just very skilled 68000 programmers who knew exactly what they were doing", adding that "much of Lionheart's routines, where processing speed was of minor importance, were even written in C".
+According to Simon, the game's parallax scrolling didn't require any demo-style programming, as "Erwin and Michael were just very skilled 68000 programmers who knew exactly what they were doing", adding that "much of Lionheart's routines, where processing speed was of minor importance, were even written in C".
 Regarding the soundtrack, Simon recalls that "at that time [Matthias] already had a lot of experience and was able to produce a very orchestral sound that required little storage space".
 During the development of the game, Nieborg was very eager to learn and improve on the quality of his pixel art by gazing through many traditional artbooks, citing the work of artists like Roger Dean and Rodney Matthews as some of his key influences for the game's aesthetic.
-"Their style really struck me like nothing else and was a huge inspiration for Lionheart and some other titles after that as well".
+He said that "their style really struck me like nothing else and was a huge inspiration for Lionheart and some other titles after that as well".
 Regarding the use of color, Simon explains that "instead of doing color transitions using the Copper list only for the background, I suggested using it for the foreground graphics as well.
 It just depends on using the right color tables and only changing one color at a time so that the eye does not notice the horizontal color changes".